bdvllrs/ETH-NLU-2018-Story-Cloze/readme.md

 - `--model [-m] slug of the model to use`
 - `--action [-a] action to use`
 - `--nthreads [-t] number of threads`

-## Project architecture
-- `models` folder of all model classes or functions
-- `scripts` main files to run the model

 ## Add a script
 To create a new script, add a file in the `scripts` folder and add this code snippet: